maxsch3/batchflow/README.md

 # Keras-batchflow

-Keras batchflow is a batch generator framework for [Keras](https://keras.io).
+Keras batchflow is a pipeline-friendly batch generator framework for [Keras](https://keras.io).
-The framework is generating batches for keras fit_generator and predict_generator functions in all sorts of less standard scenarios: multi-input and multi-output scenarios, scenarios employing dynamic data augmentation with dependencies between variables, etc.
+The framework is generating batches for Keras's fit_generator and predict_generator functions in all sorts of less standard scenarios: multi-input and multi-output scenarios, scenarios employing dynamic data augmentation with dependencies between variables, etc.

-The framework bridges gaps between keras and other two core data science modules: pandas and sklearn.
-With it, you can use pandas dataframe directly as a datasource for your keras model.
-You can use all breadth of standard sklearn encoders to transform columns of a dataframe into numpy arrays.
+The framework bridges gaps between keras, pandas and sklearn.
+With Keras batchflow you can use pandas dataframe directly as a datasource for your keras model.
+You can use all breadth of standard sklearn encoders to transform columns of a dataframe into a numpy arrays.

 Read the documenatation [here](https://maxsch3.github.io/keras-batchflow/)